 Personal well-being estimates and accompanying datasets are published quarterly, based on the most recent year’s worth of data from the APS.

 If using local authority data, the most appropriate comparisons to make are progress over time within the same local authority, or across local authorities that share a similar demographic composition to one another; simply ranking local authorities by their numerical scores can be misleading due to several reasons including sample sizes and mode effects.

 This report relates to the personal well-being statistics produced from the Annual Population Survey (APS).
-These statistics were designated National Statistics from the April 2013 to March 2014 dataset onwards (April 2014); prior to which they were designated as experimental.
+These statistics were designated as National Statistics from the April 2013 to March 2014 dataset onwards (April 2014); before this, they were designated as experimental.

 Table 1: Four measures of personal well-being

-The ONS4 personal well-being questions are asked on a number of surveys, both internal and external to Office for National Statistics (ONS).
+The ONS4 personal well-being questions are asked on several surveys, both internal and external to Office for National Statistics (ONS).
 Primarily, analysis of personal well-being from ONS originates from the APS.
-A list of all surveys using the four ONS personal well-being questions is available.

 Table 2: Personal well-being thresholds